 Every year, 48 million people fall sick, 128,000 are hospitalized, and at least 3,000 die from foodborne illnesses, costing the nation approximately $77 billion.
 And this is only the tip of the iceberg, as for each reported case many more go unreported.

 When food companies put profits before safety, and regulations are unable to force change, the civil justice system works to protect consumers.
 Lawsuits have proven to be the most effective, and sometimes the only, mechanism for deterring negligent behavior and rooting out systemic problems in the food chain.
-See how you can show your support for the civil justice system and the 7th Amendment.

 A Growing Problem